-The Master of Public Health (MPH) degree in the field of Nutrition and Dietetics (formerly Community Nutrition) offers students the opportunity to develop expertise in nutrition practice from a wide range of perspectives within the health system, from disease prevention to palliation.
+The Master of Public Health (MPH) degree in the field of Nutrition and Dietetics offers students opportunities to develop expertise in dietetic practice within the health and food systems, from disease prevention to palliation.

-Registered Dietitians will play a pivotal role to lead nutrition and dietetic practice within an evolving clinical public health landscape.
+Registered Dietitians will lead dietetic and professional practice within an evolving clinical public health landscape.

-The MPH Nutrition and Dietetics program produces caring, innovative dietetic leaders and practitioners to meet the complex needs of the evolving health care system.
+The MPH Nutrition and Dietetics program fosters caring and innovative dietetic leaders and practitioners within the evolving health and food system.

-The curriculum provides robust academic and experiential opportunities across the health spectrum to address the health of individuals and populations from prevention to palliation.
+The curriculum provides robust academic and experiential opportunities to address the health and the social determinants of health of individuals, communities and populations from health promotion, disease prevention and treatment.

 The program is governed by a unique partnership between the University of Toronto, University Health Network and Toronto Public Health, that embodies the clinical public health philosophy.